Colin R. Kuehnhanss

 EC

 The CCBI is part of the EU Policy Lab, a space for cross-disciplinary exploration and innovation in policymaking.
-We apply collaborative, systemic and forward-looking approaches to help bringing the scientific knowledge of the Joint Research Centre into EU policymaking.
+We combine creative problem solving and scientific rigour to tackle Europe’s most complex, interconnected challenges: from technology to sustainability transitions, strengthening preparedness for future risks and more.

 EU Policy Lab